 9963 Poole's Road, Montgomery

 Pumpkin Fest at P-6 promises Texas-sized Fall Family Fun, with what is touted as one of the best pumpkin patches in the city, a corn maze that will leave you scratching your head as you navigate through it, and Field of Screams, an after dark scare fest that includes a haunted corn maze and petrifying pallet maze.
 Pumpkin Fest is open Saturdays and Sundays from Sept.
-23-Nov.
-12. Tickets for Field of Screams are separate from those bought for Pumpkin Fest and the Corn Maze.
+28-Nov.
+9. Pumpkin Fest tickets are $12.95 online and $18.95 at the gate.

 Browse eight acres of pumpkin picking fun at the farm.
 Photo courtesy of Dewberry Farm.

 The kids are sure to find the perfect pumpkin for decorating at Dewberry Farm, where they can choose from 8-acres of pumpkins.
 A wagon ride over to the patch will kick off the pumpkin picking fun, and after you can head on over to the 8-acre corn maze for some good, old-fashioned exploring or check out more than 500 lighted pumpkins on display at Punkin Hollar.
 General admission to Dewberry Farm is $31.82 per person ages 3+ and includes all of the main attractions offered.
 The Farm is open on weekends only from Sept.
 28-Nov.
 10. Hours are from 10 a.m. to 6 p.m. on Saturdays and 11 a.m. to 6 p.m. on Sundays, with special extended hours on select nights in October for a fireworks display.

 Related: Fall Fun Guide for Houston Families: Festivals, Hayrides, Pumpkins, and More

 Oil Ranch Pumpkin Patch - Hockley